-There is a legal process for stopping child support payments, but it’s not easy.
+There is a legal process for stopping child support payments, but it isn’t easy.
 Courts operate under the theory that a child’s best interest is served when they receive predictable financial payments.
-Convincing them otherwise requires documented evidence that your economic situation has changed and a good argument that you need some help, even if it’s just temporary.
+Convincing a judge otherwise requires documented evidence that your economic situation has changed, along with a good argument that you need some help, even if it’s just temporary.

-Once your case is filed and you have a court date set to hear your petition for modifying child support payments, you must notify your co-parent.
+Once your case is filed and you have a court date set to hear your petition for modifying child support payments, you must notify your co-parent of those specifics.
 At the hearing, you will present your case for stopping child support payments, or at least modifying them to an affordable level.

-You should be aware that a 2016 update to the Child Support Enforcement Offices regulations that govern child support, requires that there be a “substantial change in circumstances” in order to modify child support.
+You should be aware that a 2016 update to the Child Support Enforcement Offices regulations requires that there be a “substantial change in circumstances” to modify child support.

-Any attempt to ignore your obligation to pay or an attempt to come to an “informal agreement” with your co-parent is viewed unfavorably by courts.
+Still, any attempt to ignore your obligation to pay is viewed unfavorably by courts.
 It could result in the custodian parent filing a contempt action that would be extremely costly.
 You would be liable for more court costs and lawyer’s fees to re-settle your case.

-There is good news, though, and it’s that there are programs to help pay child support and get yourself back on track.
+The good news is that there are programs to help pay child support and get yourself back on track.
 There’s one thing you can do that will surely not help, however, and that is to do nothing.